hpe-storage/scod/docs/learn/persistent_storage/index.md

 primera3par-csp-94b9c4978-4xv86       1/1     Running   0          77s
 ```

-If all of the components show in Running state, then the HPE CSI driver for Kubernetes and the corresponding Container Storage Providers (CSP) for Nimble, Primera or 3PAR have been successfully deployed.
+If all of the components show in Running state, then the HPE CSI Driver for Kubernetes and the corresponding Container Storage Providers (CSP) for Nimble, Primera or 3PAR have been successfully deployed.

 ### Creating a Secret